aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-05-15-Teams-Activity-Notifications-Azure.md

 ## Teams App Manifest

 A Microsoft Teams app is required to use the Microsoft Graph Activity Feed API.
-This app would specify the types of activities that can be sent along with an AAD App Registration details that will be used to send the notifications.
-This Teams app must be installed for all the users to whom notifications need to be sent.
-The below steps are required at a high level to update the Teams app manifest for sending activitiy notifications:
+This app specifies the types of activity notifications that need to be delivered and AAD App Registration details for the activity notifications.
+This app requires installation for all the users to whom notifications need to be delivered.
+The below steps need to be followed at a high level to update the Teams app manifest for sending activity notifications:

 - Create an Azure AD App Registration and grant it the **TeamsActivity.Send** application permissions on Microsoft Graph.
-- Create a Client Secret for this app and copy it somewhere along with the ClientId and TenantId as it would be used later.
+- Create a Client Secret for this app and copy it somewhere along with the ClientId and TenantId as these would be required later.
 - Create a Teams app manifest (or reuse an existing one), with manifest version 1.7 or higher, and add the below sections to it:
-    - **webApplicationInfo** section that contains the App ID and a redirect URI of the AAD App Registration created in the previous step.
+    - **webApplicationInfo** section with the App ID and a redirect URI of the AAD App Registration created in the previous step.
     ```json
     "webApplicationInfo": {
       "id": "f0f1763a-c8c6-413e-8e50-e33828fa0ccf",
       "resource": "https://localhost.com"
     }
     ```
-    - **activities** section that contains the different types of activities we want to notify the user about.
+    - **activities** section with the different types of activities we want to deliver.
     ```json
     "activities": {
       "activityTypes": [